top of page

 Michael is a retired secondary school teacher of the Kansas City Public School District.
 As a classroom teacher and

-the increased participation of minorities in educational systems and has been an advocate for the continued inclusion of minority histories.
+union executive he called for the increased participation of minorities in educational systems and has been an advocate for the continued inclusion of minority histories.
+Michael holds a Masters Degree in Education from the University of Missouri-Kansas City (UMKC).

 His activism has also been expressed in the arts.
 Michael worked for several years instructing students for the Gems of 18th and Vine.
 He has performed with the Gorilla Theater Group and the Theater Gym.
 His poetry is a reflection of his advocacy of art as a revolutionary necessity.